-- 1.2 The purpose of this updated interim integrated geoarchaeological report was articulated in ARCA's tender and interim written scheme of investigation (WSI) for the CWR geoarchaeological borehole survey and hydrogeological assessment.
-As such the primary aim is to characterise the preservational potential and assess the archaeological and palaeoenvironmental significance of the sub-surface strata found across the CWR site (Wilkinson et al. 2020, sections 3.1.2, 16 and 4.5.2, 28).
-The potential risk to those strata of changes to the groundwater regime will be considered in the final integrated geoarchaeological report that will be produced on completion of a hydrogeological monitoring exercise (see Wilkinson et al. 2020, sections 3.1.1 and 3.1.3, 26 and 4.5.3, 28-29). - 1.3 The geoarchaeological data presented in this report have enabled the completion of the first two objectives of the Written Scheme of Investigation, namely (WCC 2020, 4-5; Wilkinson et al. 2020, sections 3.1.1-3.1.2, 16): - 1.
+- 1.2 The purpose of this final integrated geoarchaeological report was articulated in ARCA's tender and interim written scheme of investigation (WSI) for the CWR geoarchaeological borehole survey and hydrogeological assessment.
+As such the primary aims are to (a) present a Tier 2 hydrogeological assessment (sensu Historic England 2016) and (b) update (from the interim integrated report [Wilkinson et al. 2021]) the characterisation of the preservational potential and assessment of the archaeological and palaeoenvironmental significance of the sub-surface strata found across the CWR site (Wilkinson et al. 2020, sections 4.5.2, 28 and 4.5.3, 28-29). - 1.3 The geoarchaeological data presented in this report have enabled the completion of all objectives of the Written Scheme of Investigation, namely (WCC 2020, 4-5; Wilkinson et al. 2020, sections 3.3, 16): - 1.
 To provide a predictive model of the Quaternary sequence; - 2.
-To obtain data on the significance, date, character, quality, survival and extent of archaeological deposits and palaeoenvironmental proxies within the CWR site. - 1.4 As with the previous geoarchaeological reports produced for the CWR project, the intended audience for the report is officers of Winchester City Council and the Historic England Science Advisor for South-east England (Wilkinson et al. 2020, section 4.2.10, 26).
+To obtain data on the significance, date, character, quality, survival and extent of archaeological deposits and palaeoenvironmental proxies within the CWR site; - 3.
+To assess the likely state of preservation and vulnerability of organic and potentially waterlogged deposits; - 4.
+To develop, test and refine, through field tests and acquisition of new data, a hydrogeological conceptual model of the water environment. - 1.4 As with the previous geoarchaeological reports produced for the CWR project, the intended audience for the report is officers of Winchester City Council and the Historic England Science Advisor for South-east England (Wilkinson et al. 2020, section 4.2.10, 26).